armollica/TableShaper/README.md

 Read in a table.

+The `input` command requires a filename argument that points to the file you want to read.
+If you are reading from `stdin` pass `-` as the filename.

 The input file can be one of several formats.
 An input file format is specified with the `-f, --format` option.